metaplatform/meta-doc/doc/pages/01_Writers_Guide/_excerpt.md

 Learn how to create your documentation content.

-This sample page helps you to get started with your documentation and describes available formatting in this template.
+This page helps you to get started with your documentation and describes available formatting in this template.